sk-zk/Extractor/README.md

       --salt=VALUE           Ignores the salt in the archive header and uses this one instead.
   -s, --skip-existing        Don't overwrite existing files.
+      --tree                 Prins the directory tree and exits.
+Can be combined with --partial, --paths, and --all.
   -?, -h, --help             Prints this message and exits.
 ```